-1. Programme title Biochemistry Biochemistry with an Industrial Placement Year 2.
-Final award (e.g. BA, MEng or MSc) Type: BSc / MBiolSci Duration: 3 years (or 4 years with an industrial placement year) / 4 years (or 5 years with an industrial placement year) 3.
-Intermediate/exit awards Title (if different from main award): Type: BSc (for MBiolSci only) Duration: 3 years Title (if different from main award): Type: DipHE / CertHE A student who is awarded 240 credits or more, with at least 120 credits at FHEQ Level 5 or above, will be eligible for the award of the Diploma of Higher Education.
+1. Programme title Biomedical Science Biomedical Science with an Industrial Placement Year Biomedical Science with Foundation Year 2.
+Final award (e.g. BA, MEng or MSc) Type: BSc / MBioMedSci Duration: 3 years (or 4 years with a foundation year or industrial placement year) / 4 years (or 5 years with an industrial placement year) 3.
+Intermediate/exit awards Title (if different from main award): Type: BSc (for MBioMedSci only) Duration: 3 years Title (if different from main award): Type: DipHE / CertHE A student who is awarded 240 credits or more, with at least 120 credits at FHEQ Level 5 or above, will be eligible for the award of the Diploma of Higher Education.
 A student who does not meet the requirements for the Diploma of Higher Education and has been awarded 120 credits or more will be eligible for the award of Certificate of Higher Education.
 4. Framework for Higher Education Qualifications level FHEQ Level 6 5.
 Faculty Science 6.
 School / Department Biosciences 7.
-Other schools/depts (providing credit bearing modules for the programme) Medicine and Population Health Psychology 8.
-Accrediting Professional or Statutory Body Royal Society of Biology
+Other schools/depts (providing credit bearing modules for the programme) Medicine and Population Health Psychology

-9. Mode(s) of study Full-time 10.
-HECoS code(s) Select between one and three codes from the HECoS vocabulary .
-100344 11.
-Relevant Subject Benchmark Statements QAA Subject Benchmark Statement for Biosciences QAA Subject Benchmark Statement for Biomedical Science and Biomedical Sciences Programme Code(s) (Internal use) BISU11, BISU12, BISU13, BISU14
+8. Accrediting Professional or Statutory Body Royal Society of Biology (application to be made in January 2025) 9.
+Mode(s) of study Full-time 10.
+HECoS code(s) Select between one and three codes from the HECoS vocabulary.
+100265 11.
+Relevant Subject Benchmark Statements QAA Subject Benchmark Statement for Biosciences QAA Subject Benchmark Statement for Biomedical Science and Biomedical Sciences Programme Code(s) (Internal use) BISU05, BISU06, BISU07, BISU08, BISU09